RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 ### Setup A Kubernetes pod template agent

+**_Note: This part relevant only if wants to run jenkins agent using pod tempalted on openshift/k8s cluster._**

 Jenkins jobs can run on master node(jenkins master), but it's not considered as best practice because of the following reasons: